ELS-RD/ai.lefebvre-sarrut/README.md

 ### About the **`CI`'s Environment variable**

 An environment variable `CI` is set to `true` when deploying continuously to Github pages.
-This variable allows a number of plugins to be run.
+This environment variable environment variable allows the activation of the `optimize` plugin (automatic image optimization).

 If you want the same behavior when running locally, you can set this variable to `true` by adding the `-e CI=true` option to the `docker run` command.

-> _The execution of the optimization plugin is also conditioned by another environment variable: `CI_OPTIMIZATION`.
-You can also run it locally, but this requires the installation of third party libraries (see documentation)._
+> _Note that other optimizations, like `external_assets_exclude`, are executed automatically, both locally and in continuous integration._

 ```shell
 # Building a Material for MkDocs docker image with the non built-in plugins